Skip to content

 parameter_group : list[str], optional

-Parameter Group IDs associated with tasks.
+Parameter Group names associated with tasks.

 created_by : list[str], optional